Doddler/PrismArkTools/README.md

 ## PrismScriptSplit

 Two tools.
 PrismScriptSplit takes an input scenario.dat, textdata.dat, and filename.dat (normally stored in archive.dat) and creates a decompiled representation of the game script and saves it to scenario.txt.
 PrismScriptMerge takes a decompiled .txt file and creates a compiled scenario/textdata/filename dat files.

+## Old Tools

+A bunch of outdated tools that were used to work on scripts.